DeepTrail/deepsecure/README.md

 deepsecure vault issue --scope "database:orders:read" --agent-id "<Your_Agent_ID_Here>" --ttl "5m"
 ```
 Your agent can now use these ephemeral credential details to interact with target resources.

+**A Note on Scope vs. Context:** The CLI's `--scope` flag (e.g., `"database:orders:read"`) is a simple string format for defining permissions.
+The SDK's `CredentialRequestContext` provides a more structured way to pass richer authorization data, like `resource_id`, `action`, and `origin_context`.
+Both are used by the backend to make authorization decisions.

 ## 🤔 Why DeepSecure?
 (Stop Wrestling with Auth & Secrets)